iv4xr-project/aplib/docs/manual/firstTutorial.md

 `Aplib` is implemented in Java-11, so you need it.

 In a nutshell an agent is just a program.
 Agents can indeed be programmed to behave intelligently ---the so-called intelligent agents; but let’s for now focus on just plain agents. `Aplib` defines an agent as a stateful program that interacts with an environment with the purpose of solving some problem relevant for the environment.
-Environment is an important concept in `aplib` programming: without an environment the agent has no purpose.
+Environment is an important concept in `aplib` programming: without an environment an agent has no reason to exist, just like an enginner would have no reason to be an engineer if there is no project he/she can work on.

 There is however no quick Hello-World example to show you how to use `aplib`.
 Let me guide you on how to create a minimalistic agent; it won't do anything spectacular, it will do as an example.

 Let's see how we can program an agent, let's call it _agent-X_ to guess a secret number.
 This secret number is the number 10, but the agent does not know that, so it really has to guess.
 The agent will also interact with the user (you), in this case by simply printing the number it proposes to the console.

+If you are **impatient**: the full code of this demo is here: [`nl.uu.cs.aplib.ExampleUsages.MinimalDemo`](../../src/main/java/nl/uu/cs/aplib/ExampleUsages/MinimalDemo.java) But it won't explain the underlying concepts.

 ### Creating an agent, 1st attempt